csung96/Thinkful-1/README.md

 ## Setup:

 The app uses Python 3.6, and it is recommended that it is run in a python3 virtual environment.
-Create the virtual environment by running
+Create the virtual environment by running the following in window.
 ```
-python3 -m venv <envname>
+python -m venv <envname>
 ```
-and activate the environment for window users using
+and activate the environment for mac/linux users

 ```
 source ./bin/activate